To Legalize or Not to Legalize: That Is the QuestionAlyssa

 - The only drugs that I know of that are readily available to everyone in any quantity, quality, and location are alcohol and nicotine.
 How’s that working?

 - As of April 2014 twenty states have approved marijuana’s use for certain medical conditions.
-The term “medical marijuana” is generally used to refer to the whole, unprocessed marijuana plant or its crude extracts, which are not approved as medicine by the FDA.
+The term “medical marijuana” is generally used to refer to the whole, unprocessed marijuana plant or its crude extracts, which are not approved as a medicine by the FDA.
 Two of the chemicals contained in the marijuana plant that receive frequent attention are THC and CBD.
 THC gets you high, CBD doesn’t.
 Selective planting can yield plants high in CBD and low in THC and vice versa.
-THC is effective in treating the nausea caused by chemotherapy and the severe weight loss experienced by AIDS patients.
+THC is effective in treating nausea caused by chemotherapy and the severe weight loss experienced by AIDS patients.
 CBD is effective for reducing the frequency of seizures.
 Two medications containing THC are FDA approved in the U.S. Two containing CBD are in process.
 Marijuana for recreational purposes is available in four states.
 For a full discussion of medical marijuana see the 2015 NIDA publication listed below.

 - We do have clinics where people who have an addictive disease can get maintenance drugs.
-We provide methadone, buprenorphine and buprenorphine/naltrexone.
+We provide methadone, buprenorphine, and buprenorphine/naltrexone.
 These are not necessarily drugs of choice for people with addictive diseases and they can be abused.
 Medication-Assisted Treatment (MAT) is a controversial topic among addiction professionals.
 Before anyone rejects what is going on now, I think that we need to look at how we can use MAT on a large scale better than we do today.
 On a small scale, one that limits access, it works well.

 - Researchers continue to work on safe medications to replace stimulant drugs such as cocaine.